Skip to main content

 A female student with long brown hair and glasses wearing a pink shirt underneath a white lab coat standing in front of the Woodburn building

-Allison (Allie) Carranza
+Allison Carranza

 Allison, a undergraduate student studying forensic chemistry, is a researcher working on the analytical procedures of glass and nail polish evidence in the Trejos Group since joing in January 2024.